 The minimum amount you can donate is $10, but even that can go a long way

 Note: The decision to donate to any non-profit organization is solely yours to make.
 I’m not in any way associated with any of those websites.
-I’m only showing you simple strategies you can implement to get links to your ecommerce site.
+I’m only showing you simple strategies that you can implement to get links to your e-commerce site.

 Once you’ve donated, there will be a place for you to fill out your personal details.
-Make sure you add your site URL, so that when the site administrators organize the information, you’ll get a link back to your site.
+Make sure that you add your site URL so that when the site administrators organize the information, you’ll get a link back to your site.

-3).
-Getting .EDU and .GOV links: Educational and government related links can literally take your rankings from page 21 to page two.
-Google values .edu and .gov links because they’re tough to come by.
+Getting .EDU and .GOV links: Educational and government-related links can literally take your rankings from page 21 to page two.
+Google values .edu and .gov links, because they’re tough to come by.